arthurbnu/dev-lab/README.md

 - Use an existing responsive quizz template (drag, swap, multichoice question)
 - Get inspired by the existing templates and sparql queries..
 - Add your own game template using the vuejs logic
-- See and play with the examples online : [WiQuizz](https://dev-lab-one.vercel.app/)
+- Play with the examples on [WiQuizz](https://dev-lab-one.vercel.app/)

 ## Tech Stack / nuxt modules